 R/GA: its ‘Hammerhead’ creation was designed to improve navigation

 But let’s get cracking.
 With 21 categories, there’s plenty to tackle.
-Let’s start with some of our favorites to win metal for Innovation, a class of contenders that finds brands grappling with thorny societal issues, all in service of making the world a safer place.
+Let’s start with some of our favourites to win metal for Innovation, a class of contenders that finds brands grappling with thorny societal issues, all in service of making the world a safer place.

 That’s certainly what Samsung’s "Safety Truck", by Leo Burnett Argentina, sets out to achieve.
 A camera on the front of a truck captures the view of the road ahead and transmits it to four monitors on the rear, allowing drivers behind the vehicle a better perspective for safely overtaking it.
 This marriage of creativity and technology is big in ambition, promising to not only improve lives but save them.